dblodorn/html-website-dot-com/src/pages/test.md

 ---
-template: page.pug
+template: template.pug
 title: Test
-photos:
-  - a
-  - b
-  - c
-  - d
 ---

-This is a test.
+## This is a test.